Particle Emitters

 ShapePartial

-The ShapePartial property is a factor you can use to determine cylinder, disc, and sphere shapes.
+The ShapePartial property is a factor you can use to further modify Cylinder, Disc, and Sphere shapes.

 For cylinders, ShapePartial multiplies the radius of the cylinder on the side of its EmissionDirection.